aetomack/aetomack/README.md

-I'm a software engineer & artist interested in embedded systems and machine learning.
+I'm a software engineer & artist interested in low-level programming and machine learning.
 I'm also a recent Vanderbilt CS + Econ grad.

 Recently, I worked at a mental health startup, Arrowz, revamping their backend ML implementation and launching a revenue model; at a local org delivering thousands of datasets to hundreds of parishes and schools; and at an ML startup in South Africa in collaboration with Western Sydney University implementing prototype unsupervised semantic segmentation models for sky observations.